onnx/onnx/docs/Operators.md

 ### <a name="MatMulInteger"></a><a name="matmulinteger">**MatMulInteger**</a>

-  Matrix product that behaves like numpy.matmul: https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.matmul.html.
+  Matrix product that behaves like [numpy.matmul](https://numpy.org/doc/stable/reference/generated/numpy.matmul.html).
   The production MUST never overflow.
 The accumulation may overflow if and only if in 32 bits.

 #### Version